rhildred/rhildred.github.io.20170718/courses/MB215/Agile.md

 **2) Will people pay for this?**

-* Building software to answer these questions involves just hacking something up.
+* Building software to answer these questions involves just hacking something up ... a **minimum viable product**.
 We have the luxury of no users so this can be a pure experiment.
 That is we don't have to think about whether our experiment affects existing users, when there aren't any.

 **3) Can more people use this?**